 Resin is generally waterproof but I want to find out how waterproof resin generally is.

-So I tested four different resins by cutting some holes in a couple of cubs and then I tried fixing them with the resin.
+So I tested four different resins by cutting some holes in a couple of cups and then I tried fixing them with the resin.

 Art resin is mostly used for making jewelry or for coating art in a thin layer of resin to protect it.